 Example of method overriding

-Consider a scenario, Bank is a class that provides functionality to get rate of interest.
-But, rate of interest varies according to banks.
-For example, SBI, ICICI and AXIS banks could provide 8%, 7% and 9% rate of interest.
+Consider a scenario where Bank is a class that provides functionality to get the rate of interest.
+However, the rate of interest varies according to banks.
+For example, SBI, ICICI and AXIS banks could provide 8%, 7%, and 9% rate of interest.

 Output: SBI Rate of Interest: 8 ICICI Rate of Interest: 7 AXIS Rate of Interest: 9

 No, a static method cannot be overridden.
 It can be proved by runtime polymorphism, so we will learn it later.